 Make A Difference in the Church and World

-At the Loyola Institute for Ministry (LIM), we offer graduate degrees and certificates that are transformative and affordable.
-Our goal is to promote our students’ passionate commitment to ministry both in the classroom and outside of it, and we believe our best shot is in the combination of theology and spirituality and a focus on practical implications.
+The Loyola Institute for Ministry (LIM) offers graduate degrees and certificates that are transformative and affordable.
+Our goal is to promote our students’ passionate commitment to ministry in the classroom and outside, and we believe our best shot is in the combination of theology and spirituality and a focus on practical implications.

 We take your future seriously, and we have a broad vision of ministry.
 We offer degrees that will help you reach your goals and advance your career, whether you work in a Catholic setting--in a church, school or diocese--or beyond.